think2times/Fastrack/Doing/owd/January.md

     - the anime Ling Xue Xiu Xian is really really interesting, it made me laugh many times
     - the flowers and sun made me feel comfortable
     - talking about how to learn big data with Tian Yuefeng made me know much more clear about it

+### 22th
+> I must adapt my teach method for Li Mengyuan, she was happy and expectant when she saw me.
+However, she felt bored and wanted to stop when the course is nearly over.

+- Gratitude:
+    - I understood what is happiness when mom told me she had cooked breakfirst for us
+    - Too many interesting slides of the anime Ling Xue Xiu Xian
+    - 700 RMB food subsidy
+    - went through the crossroad quickly is exciting, just like playing a level-based game
+    - this morning's sun was gentle

+### 23th
+> The tempo of learning big data is a little slow, but I can't help watching funny animes.
+I don't know why I am so happy these days, but I really felt much better than before.

+- Gratitude:
+    - Spring Festival Couplets that Li Mengyuan's mother gave to me
+    - falling snowflakes
+    - took two meditations made me feel relax each time
+    - took a tap at noon really helped
+    - walked on the snow is fantistic

+### 24th
+> I didn't catch up our shuttle bus this morning and I didn't want to go to work by taxi because it's expensive.
+So I asked my manager Ge Furong for leave and he agreed directly.
+He is always kind to us.
+I did a meditation by stop watch and it's useful.

+- Gratitude:
+    - sharing session with Tian Yuefeng
+    - Ge Furong agreed my apply for leave
+    - interesting anime
+    - chicken leg that mom bought yesterday
+    - the apple is very sweet

+### 25th
+> I found that I am happy when I help others.
+I put great importance on my mind health and I got great advance recently.

+- Gratitude:
+    - held the door for three strangers
+    - I bought many candies and chocolates this afternoon
+    - I chose the wrong exit of the subway station, but I played the level-based game again, that's really fun
+    - the newest update of Fan Ren Xiu Xian Zhuan anime
+    - the shop assistant invite me tasting before buying